pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/non_bmp_unicode_long_escaped/idrest_as_start_of_groupname.md

 `````
 throws: Tokenizer error!
-    The es6 long unicode escape is only valid with u-flag
+    The es6 long unicode escape is only valid with u-flag; Encountered extended unicode escape `\u{}` which is only valid with u-flag but this regex is invalid with u-flag; Named capturing group named contained an invalid unicode escaped char: [`@{x1d7d0}@`, 120784]

 /(?<\u{1D7D0}rest>foo)/
 ^------- error